huhx/compose_image_picker/README.md

 - [x] Pick gif image and preview
 - [x] Dart and Light Theme
 - [x] Internationalization support
-- [x] Implememt the permission to pick images
+- [x] Implement the permission to pick images
 - [ ] To be continue....